Do you have Jaw Pain?

 Surgery on the jaw joint for Jaw pain is rarely performed these days, but is an option worth discussing with an Oral maxillofacial Surgeon if prescribed or if you have exhausted all other conservative care methods with little success.

 Our dental practice in Spring Hill Brisbane has a comprehensive conservative treatment protocol and is supported with referrals to physiotherapists that specialise in the treatment of TMD and jaw pain.
-Call us today for a chat and let us help you on the road to recovery.
+Get in touch today for a chat and let us help you on the road to recovery.